Skip to main content

 Quote expiredMore than 3 minutes passedGet a fresh quote

-Network issueOn-chain transmission delayedMonitor with the transaction hash; settlements retry automatically
+Network issueOn-chain transmission delayedMonitor via GET /v1/transfers/{id}; transfers retry automatically

 Best practices